 Acknowledgments:

-We sincerely thank Ian O’Shea, Isabel Leiva, Angelique Vittone, Lauren Iglio, Kathryn Lockwood, Devlin Eckardt, Adhya Gowda, and Troy Houser for collecting and/or coding data.
+We sincerely thank Ian O’Shea, Isabel Leiva, Angelique Vittone, Lauren Iglio, Kathryn Lockwood, Devlin Eckardt, Adhya Gowda, Troy Houser, Marissa Ballew, Kaitlin Dow, and Mary Nolwenn Achy for collecting and/or coding data.

 Declaration Of Conflicting Interests:

 The authors declared that they had no conflicts of interest with respect to their authorship or the publication of this article.